This post includes my July 2022 book reviews.

 Hi friends!
 How did your reading go in the month of July?
 Did you read any amazing books?
 Or were you too busy being outside, enjoying some beautiful weather?

-My reading month was okay, not great.
+My reading month was okay, but not great.
 Here are the books I read this month.

 Never Saw Me Coming by Vera Kurian

-Half the time I wasn’t sure if I loved it or loathe it.
+Half the time I wasn’t sure if I loved or loathed it.
 A different type of book, that’s for sure.
 It contained many twists and turns, and I couldn’t help but suspect every single person.
 Nonetheless, an entertaining read that will keep you hooked.